 Safety jacket is a standard, visitors do not need to worry when it comes to safety.
 The bright zone near the entry is still touched by the sunlight.
 This is where the marvel of an interior nature craft and be the witness at its best.
 Bats inhabit the roof and fishes swim in the water below, enriching the cave’s ecosystem.

 As the visitors exploring further inside, darkness awaits.
 The roof of the cave gets lower, the river’s width gets narrower, and the creatures are hardly found anymore.
 It is eerie but astonishing at the same time.
 A wonderful surprise appears as visitors approach the middle of the cave.

 There is a rather large open space, with a hole above it that the local residents call “a well upside down”.
 Sunlight entering through the hole, illuminating this part of the cave.
-There are signs of life again, green vegetation and small animals, giving a relief after the darkness before.
+There are signs of life again, green vegetation, and small animals, giving relief after the darkness before.

 Swimming In Banyu Moto